-Hazira is a major port city, 25 kilometers from Surat.
-It has India’s largest liquified natural gas terminal with a capacity of 5 million tonnes per annum and a multi cargo port.
+Hazira is a major port city, 25km from Surat.
+It has India’s largest liquified natural gas terminal with a annual capacity of 5 million tonnes and a multi cargo port.
 The container capacity is also substantial at 302,755 twenty-foot-equivalent units in 2015-16.
 The cargo capacity at Hazira will expand given that there are several major industrial clusters located within a radius of 200km in the Vadodara-Ankleswar-Hazira-Vapi belt.

-According to the 2011 India census, the population of Surat is 4.4 million over an area of 325 square kilometers.
-To assess Surat’s air quality, we selected a 50km x 50km domain.
+The population of Surat is 4.4 million over an area of 325 square kilometers (2011 Census).
+To assess Surat’s air quality, we selected an airshed covering 50km x 50km.
 This domain is further segregated into 1km grids, to study the spatial variations in the emission and the pollution loads.

 Meteorology fields are important as they have a direct impact on air pollution concentrations.
 During periods of high precipitation or high speed winds, emissions from a city are swept away and do not have an impact on concentrations.
 On the other hand, during the winter months when temperatures and inversion heights are low, there is a greater impact of emissions on pollution concentrations.
 Low temperatures also affect behaviour through the need for space and water heating – which in turn has increases emissions.